ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 ## 3.1 Introduction
 We have now seen how directed graphs can be useful for modeling the world.
 However, in some situations they're not actually the best choice.

-Suppose we were making a directed graph to represent the social network on Tiktok:
+Suppose we were making a directed graph to represent the social network on TikTok:
 * Vertices are people
 * Arrows are "follows", going from a person to someone they follow.